 The Brown Medicine Infectious Diseases Division offers a fellowship encompassing all the Brown University-based teaching hospitals.
 The Fellowship is led by Dr. Cheston Cunha, Associate Professor of Medicine (Program Director) and Dr. Martha Sanchez, Assistant Professor of Medicine (Associate Program Director).
-The spectrum of activities in clinical infectious diseases extends from evaluation of the patient with newly diagnosed HIV infection or another sexually transmitted infection, to care of the ICU patient with nosocomial pneumonia, to management of complicated infections in the transplant/immunocompromised patient.
+The spectrum of activities in clinical infectious diseases runs the gamut of infectious disease pathology from evaluation of the patient with newly diagnosed HIV infection or other sexually transmitted infection, management of tick-borne infections, to care of the ICU patient with nosocomial pneumonia, to management of complicated infections in the transplant/immunocompromised patient.
 The fellowship is a two-year training program with dedicated clinical and research tracks; protected time for research and scholarly activities with mentorship from clinical, translational, and basic science research faculty; and infection control and antimicrobial stewardship rotations during Year 1 with opportunities for more intensive training during Year 2.
 The program has classes of two or three fellows annually (five fellows in total).
 A Med/Peds combined ID Fellowship is also offered through our program.

 Brown ID Fellowship Mission Statement: The Brown University Infectious Diseases Fellowship provides comprehensive training in the field of infectious diseases including patient care, the art of being a consultant, diagnostics, responsible use of antimicrobials, preventing transmission of infectious diseases; and provides career and research mentoring to the next generation of infectious diseases physician-scientists, clinicians, and clinician-educators.

-At RIH, fellows rotate on the Transplant/Immunocompromised Host service which evaluates patients who have undergone renal transplantation at RIH, persons who are being treated for hematological malignancies, and patients admitted to our institutions who have received solid organ transplantation or bone marrow transplantation at other institutions.
-Ambulatory training takes place at The Miriam Hospital Infectious Diseases and Immunology Center and consists of a longitudinal weekly clinic focused on HIV medicine, viral hepatitis, and infections that require outpatient parenteral antibiotic therapy (OPAT).
+At RIH, fellows spend most of their clinical time on the general ID consult service.
+Fellows spend additional time on the Transplant/Immunocompromised Host service which evaluates patients who have undergone renal transplantation at RIH, persons who are being treated for hematological malignancies, undergoing CAR T-cell therapy, and patients admitted to our institutions who have received solid organ transplantation or bone marrow transplantation at other institutions.
+Ambulatory training takes place at The Miriam Hospital Infectious Diseases and Immunology Center and consists of a longitudinal weekly clinic focused on HIV medicine, viral hepatitis, new outpatient ID consults, and infections that require outpatient parenteral antibiotic therapy (OPAT).
 Additionally, fellows participate in other specialty clinics for Lyme Disease and other tick-borne infections, tuberculosis and non-tuberculous mycobacterial infections, sexually transmitted infections, and travel medicine.
 The fellowship provides one-on-one teaching and mentoring provided by world-class faculty who are leaders in the field of infectious diseases and committed to the education of fellows, residents and medical students.

 Inpatient ID Consultation Rotations: The Brown ID Division has created multiple ID consultation services at RIH and TMH to maximize the learning experience of the fellows.
 The “1st Service” at RIH and TMH is the primary ID teaching consultation service and the team consists of a fellow, supervising attending, and internal medicine residents and/or medical students who are taking an ID elective.
-The “2nd” and “3rd” Services are capped and are typically staffed by a faculty member only although Fellows will often rotate on the RIH 2nd service in Year 1 or for an elective in Year 2.
+The “2nd” and “3rd” Services are capped and are typically staffed by a faculty member only although Fellows will rotate on the RIH 2nd service in Year 1 or for an elective in Year 2.
 These services were created to offload consult volume from the “1st service” to optimize the learning experience for the fellow.
-Consults are distributed to the RIH and TMH services Monday-Friday through a central consult phone service managed by an administrator within the Division which decreases the number of calls to fellows who are assigned to the consult rotations.
+Consults are distributed to the RIH and TMH services Monday-Friday through a central consult system utilizing our EMR managed by an administrator within the Division which decreases the number of calls to fellows who are assigned to the consult rotations.
+Consult orders are requested in the EMR to minimize non-urgent overnight calls to the fellows.
+Fellows have a cap of new consults each day to ensure that workload remains manageable and that education is the priority.
+Fellows are not required to work weekends unless they are specifically on call.

 Transplant ID and Immunocompromised Host Rotation at RIH: Fellows rotate on the Transplant ID/Immunocompromised Host service during Years 1 and 2.
-The service provides ID consultation to patients who have received kidney transplants at RIH, and patients who have received other solid organ transplants (pancreas, liver, lung, heart) or hematopoietic stem cell transplants at other institutions, and patients receiving chemotherapy for hematologic malignancies.
-This rotation provides comprehensive training related to opportunistic infections (viral, fungal, bacterial, and parasitic) among non-HIV immunocompromised hosts and is led by Dr. Dimitrios Farmakiotis.
+The service provides ID consultation to patients who have received kidney transplants at RIH, and patients who have received other solid organ transplants (pancreas, liver, lung, heart) or hematopoietic stem cell transplants at other institutions, patients undergoing CAR T-cell therapy, and patients receiving chemotherapy for hematologic malignancies.
+This rotation provides comprehensive training related to opportunistic infections (viral, fungal, bacterial, and parasitic) among non-HIV immunocompromised hosts.
+Away rotations in transplant / immunocompromised host training are available with advanced planning.

-Antimicrobial Stewardship & Infection Control/Hospital Epidemiology at RIH: This four-week combined rotation was added to the curriculum during the 2017-2018 academic year to provide 1st year fellows with an introduction to Antimicrobial Stewardship and Infection Control/Hospital Epidemiology during their first year to enable more focused and intensive training during Year 2 for fellows who wish to pursue careers in these important areas of infectious diseases.
+Antimicrobial Stewardship & Infection Control/Hospital Epidemiology at RIH: This four-week combined rotation provides 1st year fellows with an introduction to Antimicrobial Stewardship and Infection Control/Hospital Epidemiology to enable more focused and intensive training during Year 2 for fellows who wish to pursue careers in these important areas of infectious diseases.
 The Antimicrobial Stewardship (ASP) section is led by Dr. Chet Cunha and the Infection Control/Hospital Epidemiology section is led by Dr. Leonard Mermel.

 Clinical Microbiology rotation at RIH: 1st Year fellows spend three weeks in the Clinical Microbiology Laboratories of the Lifespan Academic Medical Center to become familiar with the functioning of a large high-volume lab.
 The rotation focuses on the basic principles of processing specimens, performing cultures and other diagnostic assays, and performing drug susceptibility testing.
 Fellows work directly with laboratory technicians in various sections of the lab, participate in daily rounds with the Director and Associate Director of the lab, and learn how the lab interacts with other parts of the ID Division including the Antimicrobial Stewardship and Infection Control/Hospital Epidemiology programs.
 The rotation is supervised by Dr. Tao Hong and Dr. Sara Geffert (graduate of the Brown ID fellowship Program)